 - Part of a holistic approach that includes many eco-friendly, proactive solutions

-Careful planning and specialized equipment, including airboats, amphibious track vehicles, and low-ground-pressure machinery, help limit disturbances to the delicate habitats.
+With careful planning, our teams often go in by foot to conduct removals or treatments, but if permitted, we can also use specialized equipment—including airboats, amphibious track vehicles, and low-ground-pressure machinery to help limit disturbances to the delicate habitats.
 Modern technologies like professional-grade drones are also used to apply herbicides in dangerous or hard-to-reach areas with safety and precision.

 Regulatory Oversight

-Wetland management is challenging, but regulatory oversight can add another layer of complexity.
+Wetland and upland management is challenging, but regulatory oversight can add another layer of complexity.
 Permitting requirements are strict and often vary across local, state, and federal agencies.

 SOLitude has the expertise to navigate permitting processes to ensure all management programs not only support healthy ecosystems but also meet regulatory standards.